David Lee Roth: Solo career and commercial success: 1985–1991

-Commercial decline: 1992–2003
+Commercial decline and reunions with Van Halen: 1992–2003

 In April 1993, Roth was arrested in New York City's Washington Square Park for buying what he described as "$10 worth of Jamaican bunk reefer" from an undercover police officer.
 The arrest made headlines and became a late-night television punch-line.
 When asked by Howard Stern whether the bust was a publicity stunt, Roth said, "Howard, in New York City this small of a bust is a $35 traffic citation.
 It literally says 'Buick, Chevy, Other'.
 Your dog poops on the sidewalk, it's $50.
 If I was looking for publicity, I would have pooped on the sidewalk."

 In March 1994, Roth released Your Filthy Little Mouth, a musically eclectic album produced by Nile Rodgers.
 The album failed to achieve significant critical or commercial success, proving to be Roth's first solo effort not to achieve RIAA Gold or Platinum status shortly after its release.
 Roth played smaller venues in the U.S., and larger venues in Europe on a support tour.

-In 1995, Roth returned with an adult lounge act, performing largely in Las Vegas casinos, with a brass band that featured Nile Rodgers, Edgar Winter, and members of the Miami Sound Machine.
-It also featured several exotic dancers, who in Roth's words were "so sweet, I bet they shit sugar!"
+In 1995, Roth returned with an adult lounge act, performing largely in Las Vegas casinos, with a brass band that included Nile Rodgers, Edgar Winter, and members of the Miami Sound Machine.
+There were several exotic dancers.
 In 1997, Roth wrote a memoir, Crazy from the Heat.
 The 359-page book was a selected collection of 1,200 pages of monologues, which were recorded and transcribed by a Princeton University graduate who followed Roth for almost a year.
 Henry Rollins is said to have worked on the memoir.